 The best part of any operation is going home.
 More and more procedures are now done as day of surgery cases, so you go home on the same day.
-There are some important things to remember especially if you go home on the same day as your surgery.

 - Someone needs to pick you up.
 Not a taxi, not a bus, not a train and not a push bike.
 This person or someone else should stay with you overnight if you live alone.